R1DDL30510/2G/README.md

 ## Quickstart
 1. Initialize the workspace: `./scripts/bootstrap.ps1 -PromptSecrets` (creates `.env`, `data/`, and `models/`, and lets you confirm CLI keys interactively).
 Running `./scripts/bootstrap.ps1` without switches now opens an interactive menu so you can trigger health checks and benchmarks from one place.
 2. Adjust `.env` if you need different ports or storage paths.
 Benchmark defaults (model, prompt, evidence directory) are stored in `.env` under the *Diagnostics and benchmarking* section.
-The template also seeds `LOG_FILE=./logs/stack.log` so compose and script logs consolidate under `./logs/`.
+The template also seeds GPU defaults (`OLLAMA_VISIBLE_GPUS`, `OLLAMA_GPU_ALLOCATION`, `DEFAULT_GPU_INDEX`) so Ollama and helper scripts target GPU index 1 by default alongside `LOG_FILE=./logs/stack.log`, keeping compose and script logs consolidated under `./logs/`.
 3. Start the stack: `./scripts/compose.ps1 up` (PowerShell).
 4. Open WebUI: http://localhost:3000 (connects to local Ollama at http://localhost:11434).

 GPU hosts should layer the GPU overlay when starting the stack directly with Docker Compose: `docker compose -f infra/compose/docker-compose.yml -f infra/compose/docker-compose.gpu.yml up -d`.
-The base file now defaults Ollama to CPU mode so CI and non-NVIDIA machines can boot the stack without errors; the overlay re-enables CUDA by requesting GPU resources and restoring the NVIDIA environment variables.
+The base file now defaults Ollama to CPU mode so CI and non-NVIDIA machines can boot the stack without errors; the overlay re-enables CUDA, pins GPU index 1 via `OLLAMA_VISIBLE_GPUS`/`OLLAMA_GPU_ALLOCATION`, and honours `DEFAULT_GPU_INDEX` for helper scripts so you can redirect workloads to a different adapter when required.

 For automation pipelines that must avoid prompts, call `./scripts/bootstrap.ps1 -NoMenu` to skip the interactive menu once provisioning is complete.

 ## Validation & Health Checks
 - Generate a host environment fingerprint with `./scripts/bootstrap.ps1 -Report` (writes `docs/ENVIRONMENT.md` **and** archives the same output under `docs/evidence/environment/`).
 The report now checks for `curl`, `pytest`, `nvidia-smi`, and `ollama` in addition to the original tooling list.
 - Launch the interactive diagnostics menu explicitly with `./scripts/bootstrap.ps1 -Menu`.
 The menu exposes GPU evaluation, host checks, and the imported Clean repository utilities.
-- Run a guarded evaluation sweep with GPU validation: `./scripts/context-sweep.ps1 -Safe -WriteReport` (add `-CpuOnly` only when CUDA resources are unavailable to keep evidence flowing into `docs/CONTEXT_RESULTS_*.md`).
+- Run a guarded evaluation sweep with GPU validation: `./scripts/context-sweep.ps1 -Safe -WriteReport` (add `-CpuOnly` only when CUDA resources are unavailable to keep evidence flowing into `docs/CONTEXT_RESULTS_*.md` and the mirrored copies under `docs/evidence/context/`).
 - Run local pre-commit checks before pushing: `./scripts/precommit.ps1 -Mode quick` (add `-InstallPythonDeps -InstallPester` on first run).
 Use `./scripts/precommit.ps1 -Mode full -Gpu` for parity with CI when GPUs are available.
 - Install a Git hook that enforces the quick gate automatically via `./scripts/hooks/install-precommit.ps1` (pass `-Mode full` or `-Gpu` to customize).
 - Tail combined service logs: `./scripts/compose.ps1 logs`.